 To specify a comparison data set from the model profile overview screen press the Compare button.
-Pressing this button will open a comparison dialog such as shown in Figure 32.
+Pressing this button will open a comparison dialog such as shown in Figure 29.
 A user can specify the name of comparison data file in the field Comparison Data File.
 Note that STEM requires that the comparison data have the same number of time points as the original data.
 Once a name of a file is specified, to view the contents of the file specified in the Comparison Data File press the button View Comparison Data File.
-Pressing the button Comparison Data File press the button View Comparison Data File.
-Pressing the button experiment.
+Pressing the button Comparison Repeat Data will open a repeat dialog window from which to specify repeat data for the comparison experiment.
 This dialog window appears in Figure 4 and was described back in Section 3.1.
 Below the Comparison Repeat Data button are two parameters: